srynobio/UGPp/README.md

 <em>Setting up the config file</em>:

 config_creator has been created to help complete new configure files as needed.
-Often many of the values in the config file can be set on a per-machine basis, creating essentially a new master file.
+Often many of the values in the config file can be set on a per-machine basis, creating essentially a new master file (hostname.cfg).
 Examples of these would be known indel files, VQSR VCFs, BAM background files, and software paths.

-Therefore what you will change each run will be the ugp_id, fastq dir, and possibly the run order.
+project_config is used to create a new project based on the master file information.
+The script will output a new .cfg file with fastq paths, output directories, worker number, memory usage and ugp_id.

 <em>Running cApTUrE:</em>